ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 {{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}} recommends that these interfaces are open and standardized so as to avoid either hardware or software vendor lock and achieve interoperability.

+While network emulation ({{sec-emule}}) can be a component within an NDT, the NDT itself is a broader construct that integrates multiple modeling techniques, including emulation, simulation, and analytics, to support intelligent network operations.
+NDT uses network emulation and includes network emulation use case, but it also interacts with the real network to support intelligent operations, including predictive analytics, intent verification, and full lifecycle management of network and services.

 # SIMAP Requirements